Prenuptial, Separation, & Postnuptial Agreements

 We discourage custody battles in court, as parents working cooperatively can almost always arrive at a better resolution for their children than a court can.
 When that cooperative resolution is not possible, we approach custody litigation exactly as we do a trial of other issues: with the most thorough preparation and the most realistic assessment of likely outcomes.

-New York law makes both parents responsible for the financial support of their children, through a combination of formulaic and discretionary factors that may be difficult to navigate.
-To each case, we bring practical knowledge of the costs of raising children in the New York metropolitan area, as well as intimate knowledge of the process by which the Court determines the issues concerning children.
+New York and Connecticut law make both parents responsible for the financial support of their children, through a combination of formulaic and discretionary factors that may be difficult to navigate.
+To each case, we bring practical knowledge of the costs of raising children in the New York metropolitan and Tri-State area, as well as intimate knowledge of the process by which the Court determines the issues concerning children.

 Because of the broad discretion given to trial courts, relatively few cases warrant appeal after trial.